Interplay of spin and charge order in the electron-doped cuprates

-Electron-doped cuprates exhibit CO that shares many similarities with the CO observed in hole-doped materials.
-However, there are important qualitative differences between the two \cite{RevModPhys.82.2421}, which can help elucidate the relationships between different orders.
-Specifically, the commensurate antiferromagnetic (AFM) phase extends to larger dopings in electron-doped cuprates, whereas in various hole-doped compounds, it becomes incommensurate, with the formation of CO being linked to the spin incommensurability \cite{tranquada1995evidence,Yamada_1998,comin2016resonant}.
-Another phenomenon discussed in that context is phase separation (PS) \cite{kivelson2003detect}, i.e., an inhomogeneous mixture of insulating magnetic and metallic domains, which is well established for hole-doping but is likely absent in electron-doped cuprates \cite{RevModPhys.82.2421}.
+\textit{Introduction} ---In recent years, charge order (CO) has been found to complement spin order (SO) as an integral part of the low energy physics of cuprate superconductors \cite{tranquada1995evidence,RevModPhys.82.2421,ghiringhelli2012long,chang2012direct,tabis2014charge,comin2014charge,daSilvaNeto_2014,da2015charge,daSilvaNeto_2016,comin2016resonant,PhysRevB.98.161114,Kang_2019,arpaia2019dynamical,arpaia2021charge,wandel2022enhanced}.
+Through various experiments showing either the suppression of CO with the onset of superconductivity or the enhancement of CO with a suppression of it, there is accumulating evidence on their competing character \cite{daSilvaNeto_2014,chang2012direct,tranquada1995evidence,wandel2022enhanced}.
+Still, dynamic fluctuations of CO-type pervade the entire cuprate phase diagram \cite{arpaia2019dynamical,arpaia2021charge,RevModPhys.87.457}, suggesting their quintessential role in cuprate phenomenology.
+The intertwining of CO and SO features important qualitative differences in electron- and hole-doped cuprates \cite{RevModPhys.82.2421}: The commensurate antiferromagnetic (AFM) phase extends to larger dopings in electron-doped cuprates whereas it becomes incommensurate in various hole-doped compounds, with significant impact on the nature of CO \cite{tranquada1995evidence,Yamada_1998,comin2016resonant}.
+Furthermore, phase separation (PS) \cite{kivelson2003detect}, i.e., an inhomogeneous mixture of insulating magnetic and metallic domains, is well established for hole-doping but is assumed to be absent in electron-doped cuprates \cite{RevModPhys.82.2421}.

-Within this paper, we establish a method to explore driving mechanisms of intertwined spin and charge order that reproduces the aforementioned qualitative differences.
-Moreover, our approach encompasses charge order, a coupling of the spin and charge sector, paramagnons, and plasmons in agreement with experimental evidence in the electron-doped cuprate Nd$_{2-x}$Ce$_x$CuO$_4$ (NCCO) \cite{lee2014asymmetry,daSilvaNeto_2016,hepting2018three,PhysRevB.98.161114}.